Olex2/Olex2Manual/Tasks/model_building.md

 To name atoms enter the Start number, change the Suffix and Type if needed.
 Click on Name, then use the left mouse button to click on the atoms in the required order, they will be labelled sequentially.
 Press ESC when finished.

 - To restart from a number select the appropriate number and click on Name again.
 A number can only be used once in association with a particular atom type, if one appears more than once the two atoms with the same name will be labelled in red.
 - Automatic Hydrogen Naming - if ticked, the hydrogen atom labels will automatically update to reflect changes in the parent atom name.
-Click Refine for changes to the hydrogen atom labels to take effect (or type FixHL in the command-line).
+Click Refine for changes to the hydrogen atom labels to take effect (or type `CODE FixHL` in the command-line).
 - Equivalent Fragments (Z'>1) - name matching for equivalent fragments.
 Select one atom from the correctly named fragment then one from the fragment to match the names.
 Add a Suffix letter and click on Equivalent Fragments (Z' > 1) the second fragment will automatically be relabelled.

 As with many option this can be done in the command-line after selecting the atoms in order type match sel -n=suffix where suffix is the number required, without selecting atoms sel can be replaced by the two atom names in order separated by a space.
 Two alternative naming ap-proaches can be achieved using the command-line only: (1) replace the first number e.g. C101 becomes C201, and type match sel -n=$suffix where suffix is the number required; (2) replace the last character type match sel -n=-suffix.
 If no atoms are selected clicking on Equivalent Fragments (Z' > 1) will show how the fragments will be matched.
 Type match -u to return to the non-matched view.